Chart Color Schemes

 Infrastructure

-Chinderah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Chinderah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects likely affecting the region.
-Notable ones are Uniting Kingscliff Redevelopment, Bells Boulevard Kingscliff - Stage 3, Altitude Aspire Residential Estate, and Marine & Pearl.
+AreaSearch has identified 15 projects likely to affect the region.
+Notable ones are Uniting Kingscliff Redevelopment, Bells Boulevard Kingscliff - Stage 3, Marine & Pearl, and Altitude Aspire Residential Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.